cassiomolin/http-patch-spring/README.md

 ## Java API for JSON Processing

-The Java API for JSON Processing 1.1, also known as JSON-P 1.1, brought official support for JSON Patch and JSON Merge Patch to Java EE.
+JSON-P 1.1, also known as Java API for JSON Processing, brought official support for JSON Patch and JSON Merge Patch to Java EE:

+- [`JsonPatch`][javax.json.JsonPatch]: Represents an implementation of JSON Patch
+- [`JsonMergePatch`][javax.json.JsonMergePatch]: Represents an implementation of JSON Merge Patch

-JSON-P 1.1 is just an API (see the [`javax.json`][javax.json] package for reference).
+JSON-P 1.1 is, however, just an API (see the [`javax.json`][javax.json] package for reference).
 If we want to work with it, we need a concrete implementation such as [Apache Johnzon][johnzon]:

 ```xml
 <dependency>